Aspartate transaminase: Structure

 Structure of the aspartate transaminase dimer from chicken heart mitochondria.
 The large and small domains are coloured blue and red, respectively with the N-terminal residues highlighted in green.

 X-ray crystallography studies have been performed to determine the structure of aspartate transaminase from various sources, including chicken mitochondria, pig heart cytosol, and E. coli.
 Overall, the three-dimensional polypeptide structure for all species is quite similar.
 AST is dimeric, consisting of two identical subunits, each with approximately 400 amino acid residues and a molecular weight of approximately 45 kD.
-Each subunit is composed of a large and a small domain, as well as a third domain consisting of the N-terminal residues 3-14; these few residues form a strand, which links and stabilizes the two subunits of the dimer.
-The large domain, which includes residues 48-325, binds the PLP cofactor via an aldimine linkage to the ε-amino group of Lys258.
-Other residues in this domain – Asp 222 and Tyr 225 – also interact with PLP via hydrogen bonding.
-The small domain consists of residues 15-47 and 326-410 and represents a flexible region that shifts the enzyme from an "open" to a "closed" conformation upon substrate binding.
+Each subunit is composed of a large and a small domain, as well as a third domain consisting of the N-terminal residues 3–14; these few residues form a strand, which links and stabilizes the two subunits of the dimer.
+The large domain, which includes residues 48–325, binds the PLP cofactor via an aldimine linkage to the ε-amino group of Lys258.
+Other residues in this domain—Asp222 and Tyr225—also interact with PLP via hydrogen bonding.
+The small domain consists of residues 15–47 and 326–410 and represents a flexible region that shifts the enzyme from an "open" to a "closed" conformation upon substrate binding.

 The two independent active sites are positioned near the interface between the two domains.
 Within each active site, a couple arginine residues are responsible for the enzyme's specificity for dicarboxylic acid substrates: Arg386 interacts with the substrate's proximal (α-)carboxylate group, while Arg292 complexes with the distal (side-chain) carboxylate.

 In terms of secondary structure, AST contains both α and β elements.
 Each domain has a central sheet of β-strands with α-helices packed on either side.

 Mechanism

 Aspartate transaminase, as with all transaminases, operates via dual substrate recognition; that is, it is able to recognize and selectively bind two amino acids (Asp and Glu) with different side-chains.
 In either case, the transaminase reaction consists of two similar half-reactions that constitute what is referred to as a ping-pong mechanism.
 In the first half-reaction, amino acid 1 (e.g., L-Asp) reacts with the enzyme-PLP complex to generate ketoacid 1 (oxaloacetate) and the modified enzyme-PMP.
 In the second half-reaction, ketoacid 2 (α-ketoglutarate) reacts with enzyme-PMP to produce amino acid 2 (L-Glu), regenerating the original enzyme-PLP in the process.
 Formation of a racemic product (D-Glu) is very rare.

-The specific steps for the half-reaction of Enzyme-PLP + aspartate ⇌ Enzyme-PMP + oxaloacetate are as follows (see figure); the other half-reaction (not shown) proceeds in the reverse manner, with α-ketoglutarate as the substrate.
+The specific steps for the half-reaction of enzyme-PLP + aspartate $\rightleftharpoons$ enzyme-PMP + oxaloacetate are as follows (see figure); the other half-reaction (not shown) proceeds in the reverse manner, with α-ketoglutarate as the substrate.